codess-aus/DP-100/Optimize.md

 **log_loss metric**.
 This metric is used for logistic **regressions** and similar extensions, such as neural networks.
 This metric is not optimal for classification model evaluation.

+**Decision Tree or Random Forest**.
+Both algorithms can be used to *evaluate regression problems*.
+They can also be exported to ONNX models.

+**Auto-ARIMA** is only suited for time series forecasting models.
+*Auto-ARIMA cannot be exported to ONNX models*

+**Linear SVC algorithm**.
+Linear SVC based classification models can be exported to ONNX models, but they are only suited for *data classification problems*.